Catalina Frausto has always been interested in a career helping others. The inspiration has roots in some of her earliest experiences and role models.

 “He would come into our class, and would talk about life lessons, how to treat others like you would like to be treated.
 And I would talk to him about what was going on in my own life,” she says.
 “He was someone who I looked at and thought, I would really like to do what he’s doing.”

 Today, Catalina is earning a master’s degree in counseling psychology at the Santa Rosa campus of the University of San Francisco.
-Having completed her coursework, she is spending her third and final year in the program as a bilingual trainee with Support Our Students Community Counseling (SOS), which was established in 1993 to support the mental health and wellbeing of Sonoma County youth.
+Having completed her coursework, and with support from the John Jordan Foundation, she is spending her third and final year in the program as a bilingual trainee with Support Our Students Community Counseling (SOS), which was established in 1993 to support the mental health and wellbeing of Sonoma County youth.
 Catalina is working in the program’s school-based Cloverdale branch.

 As it turns out, her old elementary school counselor also works there, a coincidence Catalina relates with delight.
 “It was a full-circle moment,” she says.